United States five-dollar bill

+The note was formerly nicknamed a "fin", a term from Yiddish פֿינף (finf), פֿינעף (finef), meaning "five;" this term derived from underworld slang and originally referred to the British five-pound note.
+It was first recorded being used to refer to the American bill in 1925.
+It is also occasionally referred to as a “fiver”.

 Current design

-The redesigned $5 bill was unveiled on September 20, 2007, and was issued on March 13, 2008 during a ceremony at President Lincoln's Cottage.
+The redesigned $5 bill was unveiled on September 20, 2007, and was issued on March 13, 2008, during a ceremony at President Lincoln's Cottage.

-Security Features
+Security features

 New and enhanced security features make it easier to check the new $5 bill and more difficult for potential counterfeiters to reproduce.
 The redesigned $5 bill has: